Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 • Choose the SpeedLinks tab, and un-tick the option, "Format words as hyperlinks as you type them".

-For more on QuickCorrect, including some useful tips, see here.
+For more on QuickCorrect, including some useful tips, see here (and more here).

 Here are 3 methods to get rid of them when they appear in e-mail addresses, web site URLs, etc., on labels or business cards

-Note: The LABLCOPY macro uses a Find and Replace method to remove the beginning Hypertext code (the first part of a code pair).
-Removing the first part of a paired code removes the second part automatically.
+The LABLCOPY macro uses a Find and Replace method to remove the beginning Hypertext code (the first part of a code pair).
+When a macro removes the first part of a paired code removes the second part automatically.

 You can do the same thing manually with Edit, Find and Replace.
 With the cursor in the "Find:" field, click Match, Codes, and in the Codes dialog that pops up, select [HyperLink Begin], then click Close.
 In the "Replace with:" field, be sure then <Nothing> is used.
 Then click Replace or Replace All.